hudson-and-thames/arbitragelab/docs/source/cointegration_approach/minimum_profit.rst

     P_{S_1,t} - \beta P_{S_2,t} = \varepsilon_t

-In the following sections, the derivation of the minimum profit per trade and mean first-passage time of a stationary AR(1) process in the paper will be presented.
+In the following sections, as originally shown in the paper, the derivation of the minimum profit per trade and the mean first-passage time of a stationary AR(1) process is presented.

 Minimum Profit per Trade
 ########################